ericaugusto-git/kashi-os/README.md

 - [ ] Improve experience in mobile (oh boy...)
 - [ ] Move all heavy assets to CDN
 - [ ] Re-do folders structure
+- [ ] Add fallback image for when the wallpaper don't load and fallback color for when the image don't load lol

 ## KNOWN ISSUES